doyousketch2/eAWB/README.md

 Enhanced, because you can specify the amount you wish to clip.

-4 seems to be a good amount, but you can set it higher or lower,
+somewhere around 5 seems to be a good amount,
+but you can set it higher or lower,
 if you prefer more, or less, filtering.

 *Some images may need more aggressive filtering.*